 What is return on investment?

 As soon as the ROI is positive, your investment has paid off.
 To determine the ROI you use this formula:

 For a good value, you should aim for an ROI of 7-10% for a normal growing company.
 For startups and fast-growing companies, the percentage is between 15-25% due to higher investments and consequently higher risks (see hubspot).

 4 steps to calculate Influencer Marketing ROI

-Influencer Marketing ROI serves as a metric to calculate cost effectiveness of your cooperations with influencers.
-For a successful campaign, it is not only important to be as effective as possible when working with influencers, but also to accurately define goals and measure relevant key performance indicators (KPIs).
-The following four steps will teach you how to define goals and KPIs for your corporate campaigns and show you which other factors you should consider when planning a campaign.
+Influencer Marketing ROI serves as a metric to calculate cost effectiveness of your influencer campaigns.
+For a successful cooperation, it is not only important to be as effective as possible when working with influencers, but also to accurately define goals and measure relevant key performance indicators (KPIs).
+The following four steps will teach you how to define goals and KPIs for your corporate campaigns and show you which other factors you should consider when planning campaigns.

 1. Determine your budget – for Influencer Marketing ROI

 Before any target definition and development of a marketing strategy, the very first step is budgeting your campaign.
 There is absolutely no point in putting time and energy into a plan that you ultimately can’t implement due to a lack of resources.
 Therefore, make a list or spreadsheet of all costs involved in planning and executing your campaign.
 This is the only way to know which type of campaign, for example product seeding, comes into question and whether a campaign will pay off financially in the end.

 To determine your budget, you can use different pricing models to calculate individual cost components, or you can use analysis tools.
 For a more detailed explanation on how to determine influencer marketing costs and associated pricing models, see our blog post on the topic.

 Download our fact sheet now and learn how to optimize content production for your brand and reduce costs in no time.